python-control/python-control/doc/linear.rst

        = \frac{a_0 s^m + a_1 s^{m-1} + \cdots + a_m}
               {b_0 s^n + b_1 s^{n-1} + \cdots + b_n},

-where n is generally greater than or equal to m (for a proper transfer function).
+where :math:`n` is greater than or equal to :math:`m` for a proper transfer function.
+Improper transfer functions are also allowed.

 To create a transfer function, use the :func:`tf` function::